dndManager/dndAria/places/siridila.md

 There is a wooden Temple for Mystra (god of knowledge), with a 5-pointed star on front door.
-Built into the side of the hill that leads directly up to the wealthy district, a Tavern known as The Cave sits next to a brothel named The Shagger.
+Built into the side of the hill that leads directly up to the wealthy district, a Tavern known as The Cave sits next to a brothel named The Hairy Cave.

 The Cave's barkeep is a human named Er Mavez, who has an extremely ugly face due to a plethora of moles.
 He is stout, but it appears difficult for him to